cao-awa/Kora/README.md

 # Kora

-**Kora** is a high performance, compile-time, type-safe Kotlin web server framework built on Netty, with out-and-out descriptive DSL.
+**Kora** is a high-performance, type-safe Kotlin web server framework built on Netty.

-It is a modern, Kotlin-first web server framework built on Netty, designed to treat HTTP APIs as **typed programs**, not runtime configurations.
+Kora treats HTTP APIs as **typed programs**, not runtime configurations.

-Kora provides a **powerful expression-based DSL** for defining HTTP, RESTful, and WebSocket servers with **compile-time safety**, relying on **descriptive annotations only where necessary** and **minimizing runtime reflection**.
-It embraces Kotlin’s language features ```coroutines```, ```inline``` functions, and type inference to deliver an expressive, predictable, and reload-friendly development experience.
+Instead of assembling routing tables, annotations, and containers at runtime, Kora encourages developers to **describe APIs as values**, composed through Kotlin expressions and verified as early as possible—preferably at compile time.

+Kora is designed for developers who want correctness, predictability, and explicit behavior over implicit magic.

+---

+# What Kora Is

+Kora is a **Kotlin-first**, expression-based web framework that emphasizes:

+* Compile-time structure over runtime mutation
+* Typed APIs over string-based routing
+* Explicit control flow over annotation-driven behavior
+* Reloadable graphs over global state

+It is built on Netty for performance and IO efficiency, and uses Kotlin coroutines as its execution model.

-> In Kora, annotations never control routing, execution, or lifecycle.
+> In Kora, annotations never control routing, execution order, or lifecycle.
-> When present, they serve purely as descriptive schema at data boundaries.
+> When present, they are used only as **descriptive schema at data boundaries**.

-Kora intentionally avoids low-level concerns and focuses on API expressiveness, correctness, and developer experience.
+>
+> This guarantees that routing behavior and execution logic are always visible in code.

+---

 ## What Makes Kora Different

-Most web frameworks optimize for flexibility at runtime.
+Most web frameworks optimize for **runtime flexibility**.

-Kora optimizes for **correctness at compile time**.
+Kora also can be flexible, but it primarily optimizes for **compile-time correctness** and **semantic clarity**.

 * Routes are **values**, not side effects
 * Parameters are **typed**, not string-based
 * Handlers are **functions**, not magic containers
-* Reloading means **replacing graphs**, not restarting JVMs
+* **Reloading** in Kora is a **graph replacement**, not class redefinition.
+Code is recompiled.
+The JVM is not mutated.

-Kora is not a general-purpose container framework.
+Kora is not a general-purpose application container.\
+It does not manage object lifecycles or dependency graphs.\
+Application structure is defined by Kotlin code, not framework containers.

 It is a **language-shaped web framework**.

+> In Ktor, routing mutates a global pipeline.\
+> In Spring, routing is discovered via annotations.\
+> In Kora, routing is an expression that produces a value.
+---

-## Quick start
+# Quick Start

-Build and run a simple HTTP server with two routes:
+Define and run a simple HTTP server with two routes:

 ```kotlin
 import com.github.cao.awa.kora.server.network.http.KoraHttpServer